 Rabbi Justus Baird is Dean of Auburn Theological Seminary in New York.
 He helps to build multifaith movements for social justice by overseeing Auburn’s education programs.
-He has been a member of the Auburn team since 2007 and founded the Auburn Senior Fellows program in 2014.
+He has been a member of the Auburn team since 2007 and founded the Auburn Senior Fellows (2014) and Justice Ministry Education (2016).

 Rabbi Baird’s super power is creating learning environments that help leaders grow.
 He has a reputation among his colleagues for being calm, thoughtful, laconic and a great facilitator.